Inside Portland's Basement Finishing Market - Real June 2026 Prices

 How Much Does Basement Finishing Cost in Portland?

-The average $65,375 project is a full professional finish of about 800 to 1,000 square feet.
-This includes professional framing, electrical runs to code, drywall, basic flooring, and a standard three-piece bathroom.
-Itβs a comfortable, livable space that feels like the rest of your house.
+The $60,562 USD average is where most Portlanders land.
+This covers a full finish of about 600 to 800 square feet.
+It includes professional framing, electrical to code, drywall, mid-range carpeting or LVP, and perhaps a small half-bath.
+At this price point, you’re getting a space that feels like a natural extension of the upstairs.

 How Portland Compares to Other US Cities